 A friend of mine recently went through an issue with his Facebook account.
 Unbeknownst to him, it was posting links to dodgy “investment” opportunities seemingly promoted by major Australian celebrities.

 Now, this friend had changed his password a few times, so I advised him to carefully check the apps that he’d given posting access to in Facebook.
 If you’re curious, the easiest way is to go into the settings section of Facebook, select apps, and you’ll be told exactly which apps and services have access.
-In her case, the best approach was to deny access to everything, and then only permit access on a needs basis.
+In his case, the best approach was to deny access to everything, and then only permit access on a needs basis.

 But it was his comment about passwords that got me intrigued.
 He said he was “running out” of passwords, which suggested to me that he wasn’t really thinking that hard about new password combinations.